Claim: The son of a woman rescued from the World Trade Center decided to join the Taliban.

 Junaid is clearly a Westerner who has come to join up with the Taliban, though.
 In this, he is not alone — at least two British Muslims (Hassan Butt and Abdul Monim) are also attempting the same thing.

-It's far from likely any Westerner, no matter how devout a Muslim or how fervent a believer in the cause, would be welcomed with open arms by the Taliban or the
+It's far from likely any Westerner, no matter how devout a Muslim or how fervent a believer in the cause, would be welcomed with open arms by the Taliban or the al Qaeda network.
+The possibility that they might be spies is far too great for either entity to risk taking a chance on these men.

 Barbara "turncoated" Mikkelson